RustScan/RustScan/README.md

 ## Configuration file

-This binary accepts a configuration file that is read from the home directory of the user.
+This binary accepts a configuration file, named `.rustscan.toml`, that is read from the home directory of the user.
 It follows the TOML format and accepts the following fields:

 - `addresses`